 Why video feedback?

-The transition into the role of aerial teacher has its challenges, and we've been there!
+The transition from trainee to aerial teacher has its challenges, and we've been there!
 The Remote Teacher Assessment Program (RTAP) allows you to submit a video of yourself teaching and receive comprehensive feedback from experienced aerial instructors.
 We want to support you in becoming a more versatile teacher.

 Who are the reviewers?